'Sunday Night Football' prediction, odds: Texans vs. Chiefs picks from expert on 133-112 run

-'Sunday Night Football' prediction, odds, line, start time: Texans vs. Chiefs picks by expert on 133-112 run
+'Sunday Night Football' prediction, odds, spread, time: Texans vs. Chiefs picks from expert on 133-112 run

 SportsLine expert R.J.
 White has revealed his picks for the Houston Texans vs. Kansas City Chiefs in the Week 14 NFL matchup on 'Sunday Night Football'

 Teams that are fighting for their playoff lives clash in a key AFC matchup when the Houston Texans battle the Kansas City Chiefs on Sunday Night Football.
 The Texans (7-5), who have won four in a row, trail Jacksonville and Indianapolis by just one game in the AFC South.
 The Chiefs (6-6), who have lost three of four, are 5-1 on their home field.
+Kansas City linemen Trey Smith (ankle) and Jawaan Taylor (triceps) are inactive.
 This will be the first Chiefs game since Missouri sports betting launched on Dec.
 1, and there are a number of Missouri sportsbook promos available to residents of the state.

 Kickoff from GEHA Field at Arrowhead Stadium in Kansas City, Mo., is set for 8:20 p.m.
 ET.
 Kansas City leads the all-time series 11-5, including wins in each of the last five meetings.
-The Chiefs are 3.5-point favorites in the latest Texans vs. Chiefs odds, while the over/under for total points scored is 41.5.
+The Chiefs are 4-point favorites in the latest Texans vs. Chiefs odds, while the over/under for total points scored is 41.5.
+Houston is 6-6 versus the spread this season, while Kansas City is 5-7 against the line.
+The Under is a combined 17-7 for the two teams this season.
 Before making any Chiefs vs. Texans picks, make sure to check out the 'Sunday Night Football' predictions from SportsLine NFL expert R.J.
 White.

 White, a Fantasy and gambling editor for CBS Sports, consistently crushes against-the-spread picks and has gone 718-623-37 on his ATS picks from 2017-24, which returned more than $3,200 to $100 players.
 White is 133-112-4 in his last 249 NFL picks (+1499).
 Anybody following his NFL betting picks at sportsbooks and on betting sites could have seen strong returns.
 Now, White has set his sights on Texans vs. Chiefs and just locked in his picks and predictions.
 You can head to SportsLine now to see his picks.